 Be careful when disclosing confidential information.

-Most investors will not sign an NDA until they are in later-stage due diligence; in fact, most U.S. investors will not sign an NDA at all.
+Most investors will not sign an NDA until they are in later-stage due diligence, and some investors will not sign an NDA at all.
+Founders need to be mindful of this and cautious when disclosing key information.

 The elevator pitch describes your venture concisely and in a compelling way (30 seconds maximum).
 Know your elevator pitch cold so that you can use it during your networking efforts, which could be a referral, a request for more information, a meeting or literally meeting someone in an elevator.
 Think about how you can communicate what you’re trying to do efficiently and effectively.